NuxiiGit/Calculator-Parser/README.md

 Another example would be the ternary operator `?:` found in most C-style languages.
 By creating a function named `_?_:_` which accepts three parameters, we can simulate the ternary operator: `condition ? a : b`.

 Additionally, Haskell has similar built-in constructs which act as syntactic sugar for repetitive tasks.
-These include `if..then..else` and `case..of..`.
+These include `if..then..else..` and `case..of..`.

 ## Limitations
 My parser does not support mixed types, and I don't feel like changing this because the project was an exercise.